JHU-PL-Lab/www-pl/logistics.md

 ### Office Hours

-Office hours and locations will be pinned on the Q&amp;A board.
+Office hours and locations will be pinned on Courselore.

 ### Exams

-There will be a midterm before spring break and a final examination during the normal final exam period.
+There will be a take-home midterm before spring break and an in-person final examination during the normal final exam period.

 ### Grading